 Dr. Edward Ratush is a practicing psychiatrist in New York City.
-One of his specialties is the elimination/management of the side effects of psychotropic medications.
+One of his specialties is the elimination and management of the side effects of psychotropic medications.

-- If climax issues (delayed, less intense, absent) are a problem, sit-back and grab some perspective.
+- If climax issues are a problem, take a perspective break.
 You may believe you’re unable to climax, but it may only be a matter of delay.
 To prove the point, time how long it takes to climax in self-pleasure.
 Compare it with your climax time during partner activity.
 Okay, it may take longer, but you’ve assured yourself it’s an issue of delay, not absence.
-The idea is to keep your worries from altering reality (you never do that, right?).
+The idea is to keep your worries from altering reality (we never do that, right?).

 - Communicating your concerns with your partner is essential.
-If she/he truly cares about you, hanging in there with you ought to be a cinch.
-Work together!
-And in terms of giving it a go – as Dr. Ratush points out, “You don’t necessarily need to experience desire to be physically aroused.”
-So even if you think you aren’t in the mood, have at it and let the sex itself turn you on.
+If s/he truly cares about you, hanging in there with you ought to be no problem.
+Work together.
+And keep in mind what Dr. Ratush says: “You don’t necessarily need to experience desire to be physically aroused.”
+So, even if you think you aren’t in the mood, have at it and let the sex itself generate arousal.

-- Hang in there for a time.
-It’s quite possible the SSEs will subside or stop.
+- Be patient.
+It’s quite possible that with time, the sexual side effects will subside or stop.

 - Be creative with your timing.
 Sexual dysfunction may not be as severe a few hours before your next scheduled dose.
 They could be much worse two hours after.
 Take advantage of times when you’re more sexually excitable.
 If you don’t already know these times, chart your pattern.

-- Ask you psychiatrist or physician if there’s a medication or supplement that can reverse your SSE issue(s).
+- Ask your prescriber if there’s a medication or supplement that can reverse your sexual side effects issue(s).

 - Use a sexual enhancer.
 Typically, enhancers work to improve excitement via desire or blood flow.
 Of course, these medications may have their own side effects.
-Nonetheless, chat with your psychiatrist or physician.
+Nonetheless, chat with your prescriber.

 - Do a sexual warm-up.
 It’s a technique of arousal generation that intentionally doesn’t lead to climax.
 The idea is the process of getting aroused will increase your ability to generate sex-necessary hormones later in the day or later in the week.

-I can’t think of too many people who wouldn’t panic in the face of sexual dysfunction.
-“My life is over!”
-Of course, it’s terrifying to think depression and/or anxiety equate to the end of the world, as well.
+There aren’t a whole lot of people who wouldn’t freak-out in the face of sexual dysfunction.
+“Yikes, my life is over!”
+Of course, it’s also terrifying to think that having depression or an anxiety disorder mean it’s the end of the world.

 Neither is the case.